 This course is the UAL Level 3 Diploma and Extended Diploma in Creative Practice: Art, Design and Communication.

 The qualification is accredited by the highly regarded University of the Arts London (UAL).

 What you'll learn

 The UAL Level 3 Diploma and Extended Diploma in Creative Practice: Art, Design and Communication gives you an in-depth introduction to the creative industries, along with a broad foundation of related knowledge, skills, and attributes associated to the creative process.
 This will lead to selecting a specialist area to develop into a creative career.

-The objectives of this qualification are to enable students to:
+The objectives of this qualification are to enable you to: